What is LRV?

 According to BS 8300, good visual contrast is defined as an LRV difference of 30 points or more between certain adjacent surfaces.

 For example, if your floor has an LRV of 10 and your wall has an LRV of 50, the difference is 40 points.
 This is a Pass.
-We developed our Visual Contrast Design Tool to support designers in this process.

 An interior compliant to the UK's visual contrast requirements. the walls are a pale green, contrasting to a walnut floor.
 The door and trims also have adequate contrast.